EMC profit matches estimates as cloud software unit shines

 EMC's revenue was $5.61 billion in the quarter, in line with analysts' estimates.
 It reported $5.31 billion a year earlier.

 Net income attributable to the company was $701 million, or 32 cents per share, in the second quarter.
-It reported $650 million, or 29 cents per share, a year earlier. (r.reuters.com/myg89t)
+It reported $650 million, or 29 cents per share, a year earlier. ()

 VMware raised the high end of its full-year revenue forecast range on Tuesday after reporting a stronger-than-expected second-quarter profit, saying federal government demand and enterprise deals were likely to pick up in the second half.